kemitchell/irs-form-1023/schedule-c.md

 ### 7

 Do you or will you provide office space to physicians carrying on their own medical practices?
-If “Yes,” describe the criteria for who may use the space, explain the means used to determine that you are paid at least fair market value, and submit representative lease agreements.
+If "Yes," describe the criteria for who may use the space, explain the means used to determine that you are paid at least fair market value, and submit representative lease agreements.

 - [ ] Yes